-Not another Facebook group.
+Not another WhatsApp group.

 Language, values, your kid’s stage and temperament, your own rhythm.
 The quiet things that turn "a mom nearby" into someone afín to you.

-How Afín works for you.
+How Afín works.

 We match on more than postcode.